mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 If I compare the architecture to the architecture from 2017:

 * Apache Beam allows to unify domain logic between batch and speed layers.
-Stateful operations like regular, window and temporal joins are the same for streaming and batch.
+Stateful operations like window joins or temporal joins are the same for streaming and batch.

 * Runtime environments for real-time and batch are almost the same.
 I deploy all pipelines on Dataflow, managed service on Google Cloud Platform.

 * Maturity of batch and streaming parts is similar.
 For example, Dataflow provides external services for data shuffling in batch and streaming.
-Moving shuffling out of workers is critical for jobs scalability.

 However, the unification doesn't mean that you can deploy exactly the same job in a streaming or in a batch manner.
 There are no magic parameters like `--batch` or `--streaming`, you have to build such capability yourself by proper design.